SiegeLord/ArrayJob/Readme.md

-A simple script to simplify using array jobs with the SunGrid cluster system.
+A simple script to simplify using array jobs with the SGE cluster system.

 Example usage:
 ==============